xosxos/haptk/README.md

 # Make sure cmake is installed
 # It is available in all common package managers such as apt, dnf, brew

-# Install HAPTK
+# Install HAPTK using cargo (recommended), or download a binary from the releases page
 cargo install haptk --locked

-# Install the HAPTK Python library for tree visualizations
+# Install the python graph library using anaconda or micromamba (environment.yml is located at the github root directory)
+micromamba env create -f environment.yml micromamba activate haptk

+# OR by running pip.
+Using python 3.12 is highly recommended.
 pip install haptk
 ```